fparpas/Developing-Agentic-AI-Apps-Hackathon/README.md

 ## Prerequisites
 - Familiarity with Azure services and the Azure portal
 - Good understanding of AI and generative models
-- Experience in programming with C# and .NET
+- Experience in programming with .NET C# or Python
 - Basic knowledge of REST APIs and web development concepts
 - Your laptop (development machine): Windows, macOS or Linux with **administrator rights**
-- Active Azure Subscription with **Contributor access** to create or modify resources
+- Active Azure Subscription with **Owner access** to create, modify resources and manage role assignments
 - Access to Azure OpenAI in the desired Azure subscription
 - Latest version of Azure CLI
 - For C#/.NET track: